dionizijefa/polypharm-mobile-api-docs/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Polypharm mobile API
 ---

 # Introduction

 Welcome to PolypharmSolutions Mobile API Documentations.
 API is intended for use in PolypharmSolutions mobile application.
-The API is a work in progress.
+The API is work in progress.

 This API documentation page was created with [Slate](https://github.com/slatedocs/slate).

 # Authentication

 API uses user keys to enable authentication.
-Routes are only accessible by users (disabled for development).
+Routes are only valid when used with an authorization header.
 Provide authorization header for each API request.
+The authorization key is recieved by logging in.

 `Authorization: kg94385kgdsfj`